USC scientist appointed to state Carcinogen Identification Committee

 Prior to joining the Keck School in 2001, Stern was a postdoctoral fellow at the National Institute of Environmental Health Sciences.
 She is a member of the American Association for Cancer Research and earned a Doctor of Philosophy degree in cancer biology from the University of Texas, MD Anderson Cancer Center, and a Master of Science degree in biology from the University of Buenos Aires School of Science.

-— by Larissa Puro
+— Larissa Puro